filecoin-project/specs/payments.md

     Amount *TokenAmount

     // Nonce is a number that sets the ordering of vouchers.
 If you try to redeem
     // a voucher with an equal or lower nonce, the operation will fail.
-Nonces are also
+Nonces are
     // per lane.
     Nonce uint64